-For the 2012-2013 academic year, Introduction to Public Theology is a full semester Tuesday evening course, from 6-8.30pm, with a Pre-semester Saturday workshop (August 25th) on Orientation to LTSP academic, campus, and community elements, and two other one day Saturday workshops.
+For the 2013-2014 academic year, Introduction to Public Theology is a full semester evening course, from 6-8:30pm, and two daylong Saturday workshops.
 You may need to allow for time off from work.
 A finalized, detailed schedule will be emailed to you during the summer, along with information on advance reading and preparation.

-The Prologue to Theological Education at The Lutheran Theological Seminary at Philadelphia prepares full and part-time students for the rigors and commitments of theological education through a series of introductory conversations, readings, writing assignments, and cross-cultural experiences.
-Prologue is an integrative introduction to seminary studies, focusing on how to “think theologically” in the present context of cultural diversity and religious pluralism.
+Introduction to Public Theology at The Lutheran Theological Seminary at Philadelphia prepares full and part-time students for the rigors and commitments of theological education through a series of introductory conversations, readings, writing assignments, and cross-cultural experiences.
+IPT is an integrative introduction to seminary studies, focusing on how to “think theologically” in the present context of cultural diversity and religious pluralism.
 Sessions are designed to facilitate transition to theological education, to assist in vocational discernment, and to provide exposure to various aspects of Christian public witness in today’s world.

 There are four aspects to Introduction to Public Theology at LTSP:

 - Introduction to Thinking Theologically